Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/GB_Boy_Colour_vs_GBC_side.jpg)

 The GB Boy Colour comes with the GBA version of the serial port (only version still available on the market) but is of course only compatible with GB/GBC cables.
 GB printer and serial functions are perfectly working.
 IR fonctions are however not connected (there is simply no IR LED wired).
-I guess that restoring this function must be be easy.
+I guess that restoring this function must be quite easy.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_back.jpg)